 When it comes to books for techies, there’s a great deal to choose from.
-Kristen Lotze put together a book gallery for TechRepublic on 31 books that techies should read, or should be interested in trying to add to their list.
+Kristen Lotze put together a book gallery for TechRepublic on 35 books that techies should read, or should be interested in trying to add to their list.
 Below is an edited transcript of our interview.

-See: Tips for building and advancing your leadership career (free PDF) (TechRepublic)
+SEE: Tips for building and advancing your leadership career (free PDF) (TechRepublic)

-Karen: What would you say, from the list, which are the books that probably stood out the most, and why?
+Karen: What would you say, from the list, are the books that probably stood out the most, and why?

 The second was Ellen K Pao’s autobiography, Reset.
 I felt like that was important to include.
-It’s from her perspective about a very infamous legal case in Silicon Valley told from her perspective, and also she’s just made a lot of really great strides for equality for everyone in the tech world, so thought that was definitely interesting read to have on the list.
+It’s from her perspective about a very infamous legal case in Silicon Valley told from her perspective, and she’s also just made a lot of really great strides for equality for everyone in the tech world, so thought that was definitely interesting read to have on the list.

-For the second one I would say John Carreyrou’s Bad Blood, which outlines or details the Theranos scandal that happened several years ago, just a more detailed account of that.
+For the second one I would say John Carreyrou’s Bad Blood, which details the Theranos scandal that happened several years ago–it’s a more detailed account of that.
 He was the one who covered that from start to finish, so I thought that would definitely be a really interesting read.